D&D Fighter 5e Guide

-Hit Points and Hit Dice: d10 hit points is the second best hit dice around.
+Hit Points and Hit Dice: Having a d10 hit dice gives the fighter the second-best hit dice around.
 The only class that gets a higher one is the Barbarian.
-Combine this with a high CON score, Second Wind, and heavy armor, this means your Fighter will be hard to put down.
+Combine this with a high CON score, Second Wind, and heavy armor, this means your fighter will be hard to put down.

-Proficiencies: All armour, weapons and shields?
-Yes please.
+Proficiencies: All armor, weapons, and shields?
+Yes, please.
 You don’t need to worry too much about utility skills like Stealth or Persuasion as the party’s enforcer.

 - Defense: +1 to AC isn’t overly exciting but seeing as AC is hard to scale it can make a difference in the early and long game.